fpc/Lazarus/languages/README.md

    reported errors (you need to run all tests, there should be no errors shown in General Info tab of Results window).
 8. Inspect visually resulting file differences, refresh translation files if needed manually as described below.
 9. If refreshing has been performed, check your translated PO files with PoChecker tool one more time to ensure that there are no new untranslated strings (which may have appeared after refresing).
-Edit you translations if needed and then perform the previous and this step again.
+Edit your translations if needed and then perform the previous and this step again.
 10. Create a merge request (preferred) or post updated xxx.fi.po files to the Lazarus issue tracker.
    Do NOT post diffs for PO files.
 Due to their nature, PO files are prone to conflicts and therefore diffs can rather quickly get very hard or plain impossible to apply.